underworldcode/underworld3/Documentation/Solvers_SNES_interface.md

 ```

-Note: some re-indexing may be necessary to interface between `sympy` and PETSc
-especially for vector problems.

 Note: underworld provides a translation between mesh variables and their `sympy`
 symbolic representation on the user-facing side that also needs to translate
 to PETSc data structures in the compiled code.

-## Underworld Solver Classes
+## Underworld Base Solver Classes

-We provide 3 base classes to build solvers.
+We provide 3 base classes that are used to build high level solvers for systems of equations.

 These are a scalar SNES solver,
 a vector SNES solver and a Vector SNES saddle point solver (constrained vector problem).
 These are bare-bones classes that implement the pointwise function / sympy approach that
 can then be used to build solvers for many common situations.

+EXPAND on these

 A blank slate is a very scary thing and so we provide templates for some common equations
 and examples to show how these can be extended.